jonro2955/odin_javascript_11_wheres_waldo/git-cheatsheet.md

     4. Press Ctrl+X to exit

 Now if you go to .git and you will find the file "Merge_feature01", containing the merge message.

+### Subtree Push:

+If you used a bundler like Webpack to output your production code to a separate folder named “dist” and want to serve that folder’s contents from your github pages hosting, you need to push that “dist” folder online into a separate branch in your remote’s origin root called “gh-pages“:

+- $ git subtree push --prefix dist origin gh-pages

+Note: This won’t work if you delete the gh-pages branch from github and try to redo the subtree push.
+If that’s the case, try this: https://gist.github.com/belohlavek/61dd16c08cd9c57a168408b9ac4121c2.

+And if after the above you get an error saying:

+- "Updates were rejected because a pushed branch tip is behind its remote counterpart.
+Check out this branch and integrate the remote changes (e.g. 'git pull ...') before pushing again",

+Then you need to goto github, delete the gh-pages branch, then run the subtree push command again, which will now work.
+However, this is a workaround that is only acceptable for personal projects only.
+If you want to do it properly to preserve the gh-pages branch commit history, you need to study the Git docs.